 HOW TO APPLY:

 Each creative is chosen following an open call, based on their application and proposal on the location and theme announced.
 Artists are chosen no later than one month prior to each residency, giving adequate time to independently and cooperatively research the chosen location and to prepare supplies/materials.

 Geoffrey HolstadOjai, California

-Geoffrey Holstad is a northwoods illustrator, hand-letterer, designer, creative director, printmaker, citizen meteorologist, and Shackleton-inspired optimist.
-He is inspired by a strong work ethic, rural America, folk traditions, craft, weather, and the camaraderie right before the frostbite takes hold.
+Geoffrey Holstad is a native northwoods plein air graphic designer, illustrator, and citizen meteorologist.
+He currently daylights as an Apparel Graphic Designer at Patagonia.
+He loves a strong work ethic, folk traditions, craft, weather, and the camaraderie right before the frostbite takes hold.
 That air is straight from Canada.

 Ryan Greaves Grand Rapids, Michigan